-Note: Findings of responsibility for Academic Integrity violations may be communicated with a student's academic program/department and may have additional impact on a student's ability to continue in an academic program.
+Note: Findings of responsibility for Academic Integrity violations may be communicated with a student's academic program/department and/or advisor may have additional impact on a student's ability to continue in an academic program.
+If a student is found responsible and receives a course-related sanction as the result of a Student Conduct Process, the student will not be permitted to drop or withdraw from the course.
+Any drop or withdrawal action taken may be reversed and a grade imposed.